Explicit model visualizations

 Expanded GDP node relationships, negatively affected by corruption

-Expanded corruption node relationship, negatively affected by wiretapping
+Expanded corruption node relationships, negatively affected by wiretapping

 Wiretapping, reducing corruption and pissing off liberals

-Models in games are directly useful, because they are guaranteed to be correct since the game, its rules and simulations are governed by the model itself (the game just finds an entertaining way to make you aware of it).
+Models in games are guaranteed to be correct since its rules and simulations are governed by the model itself (the game just finds an entertaining way to make you aware of it).
 This is not true for our reality until we figure physics out.

 Models in “real life”

-Even though they are not strictly speaking correct, models and games can still be useful in a real world scenario.
+Even though they are not perfectly correct, models and games can still be useful in the real world.

 Taking simplified models is a useful tool for discussion.